 With over 13 award-winning short films under his belt, Buterin is ready to face one of his worst nightmares.
 No…, not his first feature, but rather the floppy-footed foul fiends who will be starring in it.

 "I'm absolutely terrified of clowns, I have been almost my whole life," says Buterin.
 "Conversely, I've loved movies for just as long, if not longer, so I thought what better way to exorcise the demons?”
 And with that, the idea of killing Giggles was born.

-While the cameras (and the clown heads) won't start rolling until next spring, Mad Ones Films has already put together a plethora of promotional stills, posters, teasers and trailers that they’ll be releasing throughout the year until that happy time happens.
+While the cameras (and the clown heads) won't start rolling until 2019, Mad Ones Films has already put together a plethora of promotional stills, posters, teasers and trailers until that happy time happens.
 Because, while all the world may love a clown, no one ever said it had to be alive.